insomniac-eeper/BTTDRichDiscordPresence/README.md

 ## Important Remarks

-The integration makes use of a Discord application in order to refer to assest (as opposed to using links).
+The integration makes use of a Discord application in order to refer to assets (as opposed to using links).
 This means that any asset must be uploaded to the appropriate Discord app and the associations references explicitly defined in the mod must be maintained.

 Refer to the [Asset Status](#asset-status) section to see the current state of images.

 ## Installation

-This is a Bepinex plugin which can be installed by being placed in the <BTTDGameDir>/BepInEx/plugins directory after running the game with BepInEx installed.
+This is a BepInEx plugin which can be installed by being placed in the <BTTDGameDir>/BepInEx/plugins directory after running the game with BepInEx installed.
 Please refer to [Installing BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for this.